Puff pastry mince pies

 Mincemeat is a mixture of chopped dried fruit (raisins, apple, orange, mixed peel), spices, and sometimes alcohol.
 Originally it contained meat, but generally hasn’t since the 20th century.

-Can Puff pastry be used for pies?
+Can Puff pastry be used for mince pies?

 How can kids help make puff pastry mince pies?